The Haunted Side of London part 1

 I’ve read about Highgate Cemetery many times over the years but never thought I’d be able to visit myself!
 For ten pound, I was able to do just that.

 Highgate Cemetery has been around since the 1830’s.
-It was originally created as an attempt to assist in the vandalism and desecration happening at other cemeteries at the time – body snatching, tombstone smashing, the theft of body parts for science are just a few examples.
-Francis Goodwin (1784-1835), an architect had plans to bring his ideas to life in regards to this cemetery, though this could not be done prior to his death.
-Though in 1836, there were renewed attempts, eventually leading to its opening it 1839.
+It was originally created to assist in the vandalism and desecration happening at other cemeteries at the time – body snatching, tombstone smashing, and the theft of body parts for science are just a few examples.
+Francis Goodwin (1784-1835), an architect had plans to bring his ideas to life for this cemetery, though unfortunatley, he passed before those plans were fully realized.
+But in 1836, there were renewed attempts, eventually leading to its opening it 1839.

-While many notable figures are buried here, (George Michael, Karl Marx, Catherine Dickens, wife of Charles Dickens, to name a few), this cemetery has begun to see the effects of overcrowding and lack of space.
-As mentioned in the book ‘A Tomb With a View’, Peter Ross goes into great detail in regards to this and predicts that within the next decade, Highgate could cease to be a functioning cemetery for newer burials.
-At a point in the 60s, this did happen when Highgate closed its doors for a period of time.
+While many notable figures are buried here, (George Michael, Karl Marx, Catherine Dickens, wife of Charles Dickens, to name a few), High Gate has begun to see the effects of overcrowding and lack of space.
+As mentioned in the book ‘A Tomb With a View‘, Peter Ross goes into great detail in regards to this and predicts that within the next decade, Highgate could cease to be a functioning cemetery for newer burials.
+In the 60s, this did already happen when Highgate closed its doors for a period of time.

 Ghost Stories

 There’s one vampire in particular that many have claimed to see.
-Although he is nameless, he is known commonly as the Highgate Vampire.
-He is believed to have been a medieval nobleman from Romania and practiced black magic.
-Believed to have also been buried in the West end (There is both a west and east end separated by two gates and a narrow roadway that is VERY exhausting to climb in my opinion), he slumbered until he was awoken by Satanic practitioners that preformed a dark ritual on the grounds.
+Without a known proper name, he is known commonly as the Highgate Vampire.
+Though I couldn’t find the source of this belief, many concluded that he had been a medieval nobleman from Romania and practiced black magic.
+Believed to have been buried in the West end (There is both a west and east end separated by two gates and a narrow roadway that is VERY exhausting to climb in my opinion), he slumbered until he was awoken by Satanic practitioners that preformed a dark ritual on the grounds.

 He is said to be a tall, imposing figure that lurks the grounds, causing chaos to your electrical belongings (particularly clocks and watches) and has even been blamed for numerous dead foxes that have been found in the area.
-It is believed that those who spend the night in the cemetery (Just please don’t do this out of respect at the very least), tend to encounter his presence more.
+Locals say that those who spend the night in the cemetery, tend to encounter his presence more.

-While I did not come across a Nosferatu-creature in the cemetery, I will not discredit anyone else’s experiences of course, that is simply not what I do.
+While I unfortunately did not come across High Gate Nosferatu in the cemetery, I will not discredit anyone else’s experiences of course.
+Let me know if you’ve seen him for yourself!

 Adding more fuel to this paranormal fire, other spectral sightings are said to occur here.
-Like that of a ghostly nun that is seen to wonder as well as random spooky faces that appear out of nowhere.
+Like that of a ghostly nun that wonders around the cemetery and the presence of spooky faces that appear out of nowhere.
 The ghastly cries of banshee screams and even the ghost of a cyclist are other examples of the phenomena that individuals encounter here at Highgate Cemetery.

 The Tower Bridge